CTurt/JuSt-ROP/README.md

 * `returnAddress` (so `stackBase + returnAddress` points to the return value of a function)
 * `moduleBases` (an array of module base addresses)

+Modify the `chainAddress` declaration to point somewhere suitable for your exploit.

 Then place your gadgets in the the `gadgets` array, using this syntax to declare a gadget:

     gadget(instructions, module, address)